TheGameCreators/GameGuruMAX/README.md

 6. 6.
 Ensure your project properties "Output Directory" in Geberal looks like: "$(SolutionDir)..\GAMEGURUMAXREPO\GameGuru Core\Guru-WickedMAX\x64\Release\"
 7. Compile to test, it should produce a file "DEV\GAMEGURUMAXREPO\GameGuru Core\Guru-WickedMAX\x64\Release\WickedEngine_Windows.lib".

+Cloning ASSIMP:

+1. The accompanying LIB zip contains the required ASSIMP.LIB file, but you will need ASSIMP repo side by side with the other repo folder
+2. Use GitHub to clone the following URL: https://github.com/TheGameCreators/assimp
+3. Ensure the name you give for the local folder is ASSIMP (i.e. D:\DEV\ASSIMP)
+4. Check to make sure you also have this file existing: "GAMEGURUMAXREPO\GameGuru Core\GameGuru\Include\assimp\config.h"

 Compiling GAMEGURU MAX:

 1. Buy GameGuru MAX from Steam and install.
 Download VS2022 and install.